-Our health care system and assisted living communities just can’t keep up with the rise in population of older Americans.
+Our health care system and assisted living communities just can’t keep up with the rise in the population of older Americans.
 Aging in place has become the option that many families prefer.
-It only makes sense, as aging in place is associated with higher rates of independence, which translates to higher quality of life.
+It only makes sense, as aging in place is associated with higher rates of independence, which translates to a higher quality of life.
 People are living longer and thrive better when they can remain at home for as long as possible.
-That means living spaces should be made suitable to safety and that practical needs are met, a concept known as universal design.
+That means living spaces should be made suitable for safety and that practical needs are met, a concept known as universal design.
 Here are what the experts are saying when it comes to the way a home is laid out for a person planning to age in place.

 Remodeling or Purchasing New

 It isn’t always an option to sell an existing home to purchase a new aging-friendly one.
 There are ways to update and modify an existing home that will make it more suitable to the needs of an older person or couple.
 Architects with This Old House have come up with some of the best suggestions for ensuring that the layout of a home is safe and that it effectively addresses common concerns of the elderly.

 Flooring is a major concern as it contributes significantly to a high risk of falling.
 With 2.5 million older people receiving treatment in the emergency rooms each year from falls alone, the layout of a good aging in place home should include slip-resistant flooring, low-pile carpeting, and minimal to no area rugs.
 Tripping points in the home, such as thresholds in between rooms, should be removed or modified so that they are level or rise gradually.
 This not only helps reduce the risk of tripping and falling, but it also accommodates the use of walkers and wheelchairs.